open-contracting-extensions/ocds_procurementMethodRationaleClassifications_extension/README.md

-# Procurement method rationale classofications
+# Procurement method rationale classifications

-Adds an array to the Tender object to use classification codes and schemes in order to specify the procurement method rationale.
+Adds an array to the tender object to classify the procurement method rationale.

 ## Legal context